Tencent/Hippy/docs/en-us/android/custom-component.md

-# Custom UI components
+# Custom UI Components

 App development may use a large number of UI components, Hippy SDK has included the commonly used parts, such as `View`, `Text`, `Image`, etc., but it is highly likely that they can not meet your needs, which requires to extend and encapsulate UI components.

-# Component extensions
+# Component Extensions

 We will take `MyView` as an example and introduce how to extend components from scratch.